ed-kung/CSUN-Econ-433/labs/lab07/README.md

 - You should recode `race` as a factor variable
 - You should create two new dataframes using `filter`, one which contains the regular cohort students and one which contains the experimental cohort students
 - When running regressions, you do not need to use any weights because the dataset is not a stratified sample
+- When running regressions, you do not need to take the log of any variable except family income
 - When running regressions separately for the regular and experimental cohorts, pay attention to the `data` argument in `felm` and make sure you are using the correct dataframe
 - When you run regressions with `race`, keep `race` on the left side of `|` in the regression formula, so that the dummy variables are included in the Stargazer output
 - When you run regressions with `school_id`, keep `school_id` on the right side of `|` in the regression formula, because `school_id` is a large factor variable